akshay1011-coder/Tasty-Restaurant-Website/README.md

-# Restaurant Website - Mini Project
+# Tasty Restaurant Website - Mini Project

 This is a restaurant website created using HTML, CSS, and PHP as a part of the Mini Project for the Web Programming-II course.